null

 One key element most PR people neglect to do is follow-up calls.
 Give your reporter or producer a call.
 If they don’t answer, leave them a message with your contact information.
 We speak with reporters and producers to get their feedback.
 Finding out what the media is working will add to your pitching efforts.

 Anticipate questions and prepare answers.
-Your spokesperson is the expert.
-They will need to be ready to answer any question fired at them.
+Your are the expert.
+You will need to be ready to answer any question fired at them.

 Now let your PR work for you.